So, you’ve landed yourself a job as a marketing manager.

 Introduce Yourself to Your Team

 Number 1 on your to-do list should of course be introducing yourself to your marketing team.
-After all, you’re going to be working together everyday so let them know what you’re all about.
+You’re going to be working together everyday so let them know what you’re all about.

 And, help them understand what you’re expecting from them day-to-day.